bogaudio/BogaudioModules/README.md

   - Fader handles contain lights indicating the signal level out of that channel or the entire mix.
   - Output saturates (soft clips) to +/-12 volts, where the clipping effect becomes noticeable above +/-10 volts.

+_Polyphony:_ The module is monophonic; if a polyphonic cable is present at an input, its channels will be summed.
+However, there is a non-standard polyphonic feature: on the context (right-click) menu, there are options to "spread" a polyphonic input connected to input channel 1 (only) across the mixer's inputs, as if the poly input had been split into eight mono inputs and each connected to the mixer.
+This can be applied to channels 1-8 of the input, or channels 9-16.
+Any input patched to an input other than input 1 will override the "spread" signal.

 #### MIX4

 A four-channel version of MIX8 with the same features.

+_Polyphony:_ As with MIX8, this is a monophonic module, but with the same non-standard "spread" feature (in groups of four channels).

 ### MIX1

 A 3HP fader/VCA, with mute.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the input cable at IN.

 #### VCM